NannyML/nannyml/docs/tutorials/thresholds.rst

 Walkthrough
 ===========

-We'll use an F1-score estimation as an example use case.
+We will use an F1-score estimation as an example use case.
 But first, let's dive into some of the basics.

 NannyML compares the metric values it calculates to lower and upper threshold values.
-If the metric values fall outside of the range determined by these, NannyML will flag these values as alerts.
+If the metric values fall outside the range determined by these, NannyML will flag these values as alerts.

 To determine the lower and upper threshold values for a certain metric, NannyML will take the :ref:`reference data <data-drift-periods>`, split it into chunks and calculate the metric value for each of those chunks.
-NannyML then applies a calculation that transforms this array of chunked reference metric values into a single lower threshold value and a single upper threshold value.
+NannyML then applies a calculation that transforms this array of chunked reference metric values into single lower and upper threshold values.

 NannyML provides simple classes to customize this calculation.